LaNataliia/My-NLP-Projects/text-generation/README.md

 You do ba beh beh
 The old man , give you do is ourselves under pressure we will rock you , I have to the terror of my heart ca n't fool I 'm gon na nah*

+Note: the generated text is not grammatically/ semantically meaningful because the algorithm relies solely on bigrams.
+For a better quality, further language processing required.